Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Methodology

 \subsubsection{Protocol B: Probabilistic Distribution Analysis}

 Real-world information is rarely concentrated in a single contiguous block.
-To simulate realistic dispersion, we designed a ``Distributed Needle'' protocol (see Figure~\ref{fig:methodology}B).
-In this setup, ten distinct fact sentences were scattered across the full context window (100\% length) according to nine statistical distributions, each implemented to be as close as possible to its nominal form: \textit{Uniform, Normal, Exponential, Exponential Flipped, Bimodal Gaussian Mixture, Arcsine, Lorentzian, Rayleigh, and Rayleigh Flipped.}

-The haystack was divided into 20 segments (5\% bins), and facts were injected into these bins based on the probability density function of each distribution.
-This yielded 18 additional quizzes per model (9 distributions $\times$ 2 prompt conditions), testing whether models bias their attention toward specific regions (e.g., the beginning or end) when information is sparse and scattered.
+To simulate realistic dispersion while models are under maximum cognitive load, we locked the context length at 100\% of each model's capacity and designed a ``Distributed Needle'' protocol (see Figure~\ref{fig:methodology}B).
+In this setup, ten distinct fact sentences were injected into the context (discretized into 5\% bins) according to nine statistical distributions: \textit{Uniform, Normal, Exponential, Exponential Flipped, Bimodal Gaussian Mixture, Arcsine, Lorentzian, Rayleigh, and Rayleigh Flipped.} This yielded 18 additional quizzes per model (9 distributions $\times$ 2 prompt conditions), testing whether models bias their attention toward specific regions (e.g., the beginning or end) when information is sparse and scattered.